Digital Asset Management Reimagined…

 Their core repository service is invaluable but neither cloud storage service was designed to help employees organize the large volumes of shared files that businesses generate for simple document management.
 Duplicate files multiply, folders and subfolders swell, and disorder takes over despite the best efforts of those in charge.

 💡 Did you know: On average, an employee has 25,000 folders and subfolders in Google Drive or Dropbox with 50,000+ files spread across them.
-Managing files is a task that seems as impossible as organizing pebbles of sand on a beach.
+File management is a task that seems as impossible as organizing pebbles of sand on a beach.

 And let’s not forget how time-consuming a process it can be in searching for files.

 The average amount of time at work that someone spends looking for a digital file is 18 minutes.
 Multiply that by 100’s or even 1000’s of files that need to be tracked down over the course of a year and that adds up to a colossal amount.
 All of those hours poking around in emails, Google Drives, and other cloud-based apps could be better spent on more productive activities.

 It’s difficult to devise a digital asset management framework that’s consistent and that everyone will follow if you’re only using a digital asset management folder structure to keep your files organized and accessible.